New details emerge in USS Fitzgerald collision

 - The US Navy, the US Coast Guard and Japanese naval and maritime authorities are all conducting investigations

-Washington (CNN)Five of the seven Navy sailors who died aboard the USS Fitzgerald when it collided with a cargo ship off the east coast of Japan may have been almost instantly "incapacitated" and died quickly, according to a very preliminary Navy analysis, a defense official told CNN.
+Washington (CNN)Five of the seven Navy sailors who died aboard the guided-missile destroyer USS Fitzgerald when it collided with a cargo ship off the east coast of Japan may have been almost instantly "incapacitated" and died quickly, according to a preliminary Navy analysis, a defense official told CNN.

 That assessment is based on an examination of the point of impact and the berths in which the sailors were likely sleeping.